simon-lammes/lammes-assistant/lammes-assistant-ionic-app/README.md

 The server creates a schema.graphql file, describing its own endpoint.
 As you would expect, this file is put into the servers' directory.
 For the [GraphQL plugin for Intellij/WebStorm](https://jimkyndemeyer.github.io/js-graphql-intellij-plugin) to be able to use this schema, the schema needs to be placed in this frontends' project folder.
 Thus, we need a copy.
 I don't like this, so if you know a way of getting the plugin to work without this copy, please change this workflow.
 Anyway: In .graphqlconfig, we tell the plugin where to find the schema, so that it can introspect it and create the needed copy.
 When you start IntelliJ/WebStorm you will be asked whether you want to start introspection, please start it ([more information]((https://jimkyndemeyer.github.io/js-graphql-intellij-plugin/docs/developer-guide))).
 This creates the schema.graphql file in this project file which should be almost 100% identical to the schema.graphql file in the servers' directory.
 Therefore, we do not check it into source control, one "source of truth" is enough.

+### Translations

+We use [ngx-translate](https://github.com/ngx-translate/core) for runtime translations.
+If you work on texts that are displayed to the user, make sure to include translations for all supported languages and to not include unused translations.
+Running `npm start lint:translations` will check these constraints automatically for you.
+The underlying configuration is specified in `ngx-translate-lint-config.json`.

 ### Reminder To Dos for the future

 This chapter is about to dos in this source code that cannot be done right now but should definitely get done in the future.